mjpritchard/test-decap-help/content/docs/getting-started/present-ssh-key.md

 There are 2 main ways to present your SSH key when connecting via SSH-based methods:

-1. specifying the path to the private key, and entering the passphrase each time
+1. **File method:** specifying the path to the private key file and entering the passphrase each time
-1. **(recommended)** loading the key into an `ssh-agent`, which stores the key ready for any subsequent connections you want to make.
+1. **Agent method:** loading the key into a persistent `ssh-agent`, which stores the key ready for any subsequent connections you want to make (sometimes, this works for other applications too).

-**(2)** is more convenient, because you don't have to repeat the process each time you want to make a new connection, but **(1)** is useful to know for testing and troubleshooting.
+**(2)** can be more convenient, because you don't have to repeat the process each time you want to make a new connection, but **(1)** can be simpler and is useful testing and troubleshooting.

 ## 1\.
 Specifying the key location each time